amstringer0303/landfastice_detection/README.md

 This repository contains a modular deep learning pipeline for **semantic segmentation of Arctic coastal sea ice features** using Sentinel-2 RGB imagery.
 The model is trained to detect and map the **landfast ice edge**, distinguishing it from open water, drift ice, and transitional zones.

-The pipeline leverages a 4-channel input structure — combining RGB with a computed **distance-to-coast raster** — and uses a lightweight U-Net model trained on a curated subset of hand-labeled imagery.
-Once trained, the model is applied to a much larger set of scenes for full-coverage prediction.
+The pipeline uses a 4-channel input — combining RGB with a computed **distance-to-coast raster** — and leverages a lightweight U-Net model trained on 5 hand-labeled scenes.
+Once trained, the model is applied to 180+ full Sentinel-2 scenes for prediction.

 ---